Inductive reasoning: Comparison with deductive reasoning

 Inductive reasoning is a form of argument that—in contrast to deductive reasoning—allows for the possibility that a conclusion can be false, even if all of the premises are true.
 This difference between deductive and inductive reasoning is reflected in the terminology used to describe deductive and inductive arguments.
 In deductive reasoning, an argument is "valid" when, assuming the argument's premises are true, the conclusion must be true.
 If the argument is valid and the premises are true, then the argument is "sound".
-In contrast, in inductive reasoning, an argument's premises can never guarantee that the conclusion must be true; therefore, inductive arguments can never be valid or sound.
+In contrast, in inductive reasoning, an argument's premises can never guarantee that the conclusion must be true.
 Instead, an argument is "strong" when, assuming the argument's premises are true, the conclusion is probably true.
-If the argument is strong and the premises are true, then the argument is "cogent".
-Less formally, an inductive argument may be called "probable", "plausible", "likely", "reasonable", or "justified", but never "certain" or "necessary".
+If the argument is strong and the premises are thought to be true, then the argument is said to be "cogent".
+Less formally, the conclusion of an inductive argument may be called "probable", "plausible", "likely", "reasonable", or "justified", but never "certain" or "necessary".
 Logic affords no bridge from the probable to the certain.

 The futility of attaining certainty through some critical mass of probability can be illustrated with a coin-toss exercise.
 Suppose someone tests whether a coin is either a fair one or two-headed.
 They flip the coin ten times, and ten times it comes up heads.
 At this point, there is a strong reason to believe it is two-headed.
 After all, the chance of ten heads in a row is .000976: less than one in one thousand.
 Then, after 100 flips, every toss has come up heads.
-Now there is “virtual” certainty that the coin is two-headed.
+Now there is "virtual" certainty that the coin is two-headed, and one can regard it as "true" that the coin is probably two-headed.
 Still, one can neither logically nor empirically rule out that the next toss will produce tails.
-No matter how many times in a row it comes up heads this remains the case.
-If one programmed a machine to flip a coin over and over continuously at some point the result would be a string of 100 heads.
+No matter how many times in a row it comes up heads, this remains the case.
+If one programmed a machine to flip a coin over and over continuously, at some point the result would be a string of 100 heads.
 In the fullness of time, all combinations will appear.